 Tax on the Overview screen

-FreeAgent will work out the tax due according to the figures you've entered, and put this figure on the tax timeline on the Overview screen, so that you can see, at a glance, a projection of how much Corporation Tax the company is due to pay.
+FreeAgent will work out the tax according to the transactions in your accounts (invoices, bills, bank transactions etc) and put this figure on the tax timeline on the Overview screen, so that you can see, at a glance, a projection of how much Corporation Tax the company is due to pay.
 Remember though, that this figure will not include journal entries you make direct to codes 502 and 820.

 This lets you set money aside in plenty of time to pay the tax.

 Remember that the Corporation Tax payment is due three months earlier than your actual Corporation Tax return.
 The tax timeline highlights this for you.